aiven/devportal/docs/tools/terraform/get-started.rst

 Configure your project and services
 '''''''''''''''''''''''''''''''''''

 In this section, you'll learn how to structure a simple Terraform project.

 Terraform files declare the structure of the infrastructure, the dependencies, and configuration.
 These can be grouped together in one file, but it's ideal to put them in separate files.

-In an empty folder and follow these steps to define your Aiven project and Redis®* service:
+Set up the Terraform project in an empty folder:

-1. Create a new Terraform file, ``provider.tf``.
-This will be used to declare a dependency on the Aiven Provider for Terraform.
+1. Create a new Terraform file, ``provider.tf``, to declare a dependency on the Aiven Provider for Terraform.

-Add the following code to the file and specify the version in the ``required_providers`` block:
+Add the following code to the file and specify the version in the ``required_providers`` block.
+You can find the latest version on the `Aiven Provider page <https://registry.terraform.io/providers/aiven/aiven/latest>`_.

 .. code:: terraform